Integrations: Configure Langbase with Next.js

 });

-const response = await langbase.pipes.run({
+const { stream } = await langbase.pipes.run({

 stream: false,

-name: 'ai-title-generator',
+name: 'ai-title-generator'

-return response.completion;
+return Response.json(completion);

 }